wekuio/nathan-weku_hf22/README.md

 # Witness deployment from binaries
-Step by step for dummies
+Step by step for dummies, only for UBUNTU 16.04

 #### Go to your home directory
 ```